- Chat reactions

 - Restricted Words

-To access advanced Chat settings such as Mentions, Restricted Words, Clickable Links, Clickable Links Moderations, go to More Settings> Chat on your Pigeonhole.
+To access advanced Chat settings such as Mentions, Chat reactions, Clickable Links, Clickable Links Moderations, Restricted Words, go to More Settings> Chat on your Pigeonhole.
 Any of the following settings that you enable will apply to all chat sessions created in your Pigeonhole.

-Mentions is enabled by default for all Chat sessions that you create in the Pigeonhole.
+Mentions is disabled by default for all Chat sessions.

 When enabled, your attendees can mention each other by name in messages by using @name, to get their attention.
 Once the attendee types @ and the first 3 letters of the name they'd like to mention, a list of possible attendee profiles will appear in the drop-down for the attendee to select.